Chinese court rejects Canadian's appeal of death sentence | Law-Order

 Chinese court rejects Canadian's appeal of death sentence

-A Chinese court on Tuesday rejected an appeal by a Canadian whose sentence in a drug case was increased to death after an executive of tech giant Huawei was detained in Vancouver.Robert Schellenberg was sentenced to prison in November 2018 after being convicted of drug smuggling.
+A Chinese court on Tuesday rejected an appeal by a Canadian whose sentence in a drug case was increased to death while Beijing was trying to pressure Canada to release a detained executive of tech giant Huawei.Robert Schellenberg was sentenced to prison in November 2018 after being convicted of drug smuggling.

 - Country: